sulu/SuluProductBundle/README.md

 ## Recurring prices

 The property recurring prices can be disabled via parameter `display_recurring_prices`.
-This option just only hide the UI elements for the user.
+This option hides the UI elements for recurring prices.

 ## Custom Entity and Repository